 Online Advertising Fraud | The Fastest Growing Criminal Enterprise you’ve never heard of

-When we first decided to focus CHEQ’s bot mitigation capabilities on the digital media ecosystem, it was in response to what was quickly becoming one the fastest growing criminal enterprises in the world – Ad Fraud.
-What is ad-fraud?
-Broadly speaking, it is the attempt to generate fake online ad views, clicks and engagement, for monetary gain.
-These can be the result of small-time, one-man-show operations running simplistic bots, using proxy servers or contracting click farms, what is generally categorized as GIVT (General Invalid Traffic).
-However, over the years we’ve seen a rapid growth of SIVT (Sophisticated Invalid Traffic), leveraging large scale, complex bot-nets.
-These bots are designed specifically around online advertising ecosystems and infrastructure, looking to exploit weaknesses in the programmatic supply chain, publisher sites, Ad-Tech intermediary platforms, paid social and paid search platforms.
-To understand how quickly this criminal enterprise is growing, consider that in 2017, aggregated industry data showed ad-fraud to be costing advertisers approximately $6.5 Billion in wasted ad spend.
-Last year, CHEQ’s own data has shown that this figure has risen as high as $30 Billion.
+When we first decided to focus CHEQ’s bot mitigation capabilities on the digital media ecosystem, it was in response to what was quickly becoming one the fastest-growing criminal enterprises in the world – Ad Fraud.
+What is ad fraud?
+Broadly speaking, it is the attempt to generate fake online ad views, clicks, and engagement for monetary gain.
+These can be the result of small-time, one-man-show operations running simplistic bots, using proxy servers, or contracting click farms, which is generally categorized as GIVT (General Invalid Traffic).
+However, over the years, we’ve seen a rapid growth of SIVT (Sophisticated Invalid Traffic), leveraging large-scale, complex botnets.
+These bots are designed specifically around online advertising ecosystems and infrastructure, looking to exploit weaknesses in the programmatic supply chain, publisher sites, Ad-Tech intermediary platforms, and paid social and paid search platforms.
+To understand how quickly this criminal enterprise is growing, consider that in 2017, aggregated industry data showed ad fraud to be costing advertisers approximately $6.5 Billion in wasted ad spend.
+Last year, CHEQ’s own data showed that this figure had risen as high as $30 Billion.
 This marks almost 500% growth in just two years.
 Industry projections for 2021 are now talking about a figure north of $50 Billion.
-That is absolutely astonishing growth, by any benchmark.
+That is absolutely astonishing growth by any benchmark.

 Why has Ad-fraud Become so Common?
 It’s all About the Favorable Risk-Reward Element